Get outdoors

 Chatsworth

 Meander through the grounds of Chatsworth.
 You could start at Baslow, walk through the ‘kissing gate’, and end at the house.
 Say hello to the sheep as you walk past.
 Afterwards, walk to the hunting tower and through the forest.
 Alternatively, enjoy a stroll around Edensor and stop at the tea rooms.
+To hear stories from an official guide, book a Tuesday morning Estate Walk on the Chatsworth website.
 Get there via open-top bus or via car (parking can be booked via the Chatsworth website).
 The kids can burn off some energy at Chatsworth Farmyard and Adventure Playground, or you can explore the gardens together – hunting for sculptures or getting lost in the maze.

 Hardwick Hall